The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 The technology exists.
 The shared language doesn't.

-Vendors are selling independent provability under dozens of different names — and some are delivering it without even knowing that's what they have.
+Vendors are selling verifiability under dozens of different names and some are delivering it without even knowing that's what they have.

 Cryptographic LoggingHardware AttestationIdentity BindingTrusted ExecutionVerifiable CredentialsDelegation ChainsZero-Knowledge ProofsSecure EnclavesDigital SignaturesMerkle TreesBlockchain AuditImmutable LedgersSmart Contract VerificationToken-Gated AccessDecentralized IdentityRemote AttestationTPMConfidential ComputingMulti-Party ComputationHomomorphic EncryptionProvenance TrackingChain of CustodyAccess Control LogsPermission DelegationCryptographic ReceiptsTime-StampingNon-RepudiationVerified ComputeW3C CredentialsTEE AttestationAudit Trails